GeminiMorrigan/NineNeins.com/README.md

 Making it all possible on the Web.

-Other Mentions are those whose services we have acquired and thank them for such amazing quality and service:
+Other Mentions are those whose services we adore and thank them for such amazing quality of epic tools:
 <center>

-  <a href="https://www.cloudimage.io/en/home?ref=greyingerror" target="_blank">CloudImage</a>

   <a href="https://tinypng.com/third-party" target="_blank">TinyPng</a>